← Back to research

 AI Scientist

-AI Scientist v2 — the first fully autonomous scientific discovery system to have a paper accepted through peer review.
+AI Scientist — the first fully autonomous research system to pass peer review, now published in Nature (March 2026).
 Agentic tree search generates hypotheses, runs experiments, writes LaTeX papers.
-2.3k stars (v2), MIT license.
+6.5k stars (v2), relicensed under a custom responsible-AI license in December 2025.

 Key takeaways